oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/target_env.md

 ```yaml
 PasswordEncrypted: '@@SECRET:@@ENV:DOMAIN_UID@@-jdbc-generic1:password@@'
 ```
 When a domain is created or updated using a model with these tokens, the environment variable `DOMAIN_UID` should be set to the domain's UID, and secrets with corresponding names should have been created.
-See [Model Tokens]({{< relref "/concepts/model#model-tokens" >}}) for more details about using secret tokens.
+For more details about using secret tokens, see [Model Tokens]({{< relref "/concepts/model#model-tokens" >}}).

 The WebLogic admin credentials use a variation of this token format.
 For example:
 ```yaml